A differentiable Gillespie algorithm for simulating chemical kinetics, parameter estimation, and designing synthetic biological circuits: Parameter Estimation using the DGA

 Fig. \ref{fig_exp}(a) shows a comparison between the predictions of the DGA (solid curves) and the experimental data (squares) for mean mRNA levels $\langle m \rangle$ and the Fano factor $f$.
 The theoretical curves are obtained by using analytical expression for $\langle m \rangle$ and $f$ from \cite{jones2014promoter} with parameters estimated from the DGA.
 We find that for the \textit{lac}UD5 and the 5DL1 promoters, the mean percentage errors for predictions of the Fano factor are 25\% and 28\% respectively (see Appendix \ref{app_sim_exp}).

 An appealing feature of \cite{jones2014promoter} is that the authors performed independent experiments to directly measure the normalized transcription rate $r/\gamma$ (namely the ratio of the transcription rate and the mRNA degradation rate).
-This allows us to compare the DGA predictions for these parameters to ground truth measurements of kinetic parameters.
-As can be seen in Fig. \ref{fig_exp}(b), the predictions of the DGA agree remarkably well for both the \textit{lac}UD5 and 5DL1 promoters.
+This allows us to compare the DGA predictions for these parameters to ground truth measurements of kinetic parameters. z. \ref{fig_exp}(b), the predictions of the DGA agree remarkably well for both the \textit{lac}UD5 and 5DL1 promoters.